lukaszkorecki/drifter/README.md

 - `jq`
 - macOs (for now)

-## Usage

-- `./drifter dev ssh` Will start a "dev" vm, based on the 18.04 image, copy the multipass ssh key for your usage and ssh you to the VM.
-Also forwards the SSH agent
-- `./drifter dev suspend` will suspend the vm
-- `./drifter dev stop` will send you a present 🎁
-- `./drifter dev tunnels` will use SSH to tunnel access to some ports
-- `./drfiter dev provision` will run `./provision.sh` script to provision the machine, run as many times as you want
-- `./drifter dev shell` will open a shell in the machine, but without any tunnels, SSH agent forwarding etc

 # Roadmap

 - [ ] create your own user and throw-away SSH key for auth, rather than using the one provided with Multipass